webpack/webpack.js.org/src/content/contribute/writing-a-plugin.md

 - Defines the `apply` method.
 - Specifies an [event hook](/api/compiler-hooks/) on which to bind itself.
-- Tunes the build using the plugin API provided by webpack.
+- Manipulates the build using the plugin API provided by webpack.

 ```javascript
 class MyExampleWebpackPlugin {